mavens-group/mavens-group.github.io/vlab/src/content/docs/qe.md

 # Quantum ESPRESSO: HOMO–LUMO Gap of an Isolated Molecule

-*This virtual lab teaches the workflow used to obtain frontier-orbital energies from a plane-wave DFT calculation.
-Simulation mode uses representative teaching data; Real mode can execute a locally installed Quantum ESPRESSO binary.*
+*This virtual lab teaches the workflow used to obtain frontier-orbital energies and a density of states from a plane-wave DFT calculation using completed Quantum ESPRESSO 7.5 runs.*

-The **Simulation** mode uses representative teaching data. **Real pw.x** mode connects to the local VLab execution bridge, runs a discovered Quantum ESPRESSO executable, and parses its actual standard output.
-The bridge must be started separately with `npm run qe-server`; the Vite site alone cannot execute a native program.
-Existing `.out` files can also be imported and parsed without the bridge.
+The lab bundles real `pw.x` eigenvalues and `dos.x` output for benzene, ethylene, formaldehyde, and ammonia, so it works on static hosting.
+The SCF and DOS tabs show the corresponding inputs with portable paths.
+Clicking **Run calculation** does not execute Quantum ESPRESSO in the browser; it loads and plots the matching completed dataset immediately.

 ## 1. Objective